mco-gh/pylearn/content/en/lessons/2 Variables/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
-<p>Congratulations - you just got a raise.
-Your new daily pay rate is $120.
-Assign a new value to the daily pay variable.
-Then calculate and print your new weekly pay.</p>
+<p>Store the number of days in a week in a variable, then calculate and print your weekly pay.</p>
 </div>
 </div>
 </div>